Elizabeth May: Early activism

+Legal work

+Following her graduation from Dalhousie University, May worked as an environmental lawyer in Halifax.
 In 1985, May moved to Ottawa to work with the Public Interest Advocacy Centre.
 She held the position of Associate General Counsel, representing consumer, poverty and environmental groups from 1985 to 1986.

-In 1986, May became Senior Policy Advisor to then-environment minister, Thomas McMillan of the Progressive Conservatives.
+In 1986, May was named Senior Policy Advisor to Thomas McMillan, then-Minister of the Environment in the Progressive Conservative Mulroney government.
+As senior policy advisor, May was involved in the negotiation of the Montreal Protocol, an international treaty designed to protect the ozone layer.
 She was instrumental in the creation of several national parks, including South Moresby.
-She was involved in negotiating the Montreal Protocol to protect the ozone layer, new legislation and pollution control measures.
-In 1988, she resigned on principle when the Minister granted permits for the Rafferty-Alameda Dams in Saskatchewan without proper environmental assessment.
+In 1988, May resigned on principle after permits were granted for the Rafferty-Alameda Dams in Saskatchewan without proper environmental assessment.
 The permits were later struck down by a Federal Court decision that found that the permits had been granted illegally.

 May helped found the Canadian Environmental Defence Fund with the aim of funding groups and individuals in environmental cases.
-She has worked extensively with indigenous peoples internationally, particularly in the Amazon, as well as with Canadian First Nations.
-She was the first volunteer executive director of Cultural Survival Canada from 1989 to 1992 and worked for the Algonquin of Barriere Lake from 1991 to 1992.
-She has taught courses at Queen's University School of Policy Studies, as well as teaching for a year at Dalhousie University to develop the programme established in her name in Women's Health and Environment.
+She has worked with Indigenous peoples internationally, particularly in the Amazon rainforest, as well as with First Nations in Canada.
+She was the first volunteer executive director of Cultural Survival Canada from 1989 to 1992 and worked for the Algonquian of Barriere Lake from 1991 to 1992.

+She has taught courses at Queen's University School of Policy Studies, and was the first holder of the Elizabeth May Chair in Women's Health and Environment at Dalhousie University in 1998.

 Sierra Club of Canada

 In 1989, May became the founding executive director of the Sierra Club of Canada.
 During her tenure with the Sierra Club of Canada, May received several awards in recognition of her environmental leadership, including: the International Conservation Award from the Friends of Nature, the United Nations Global 500 Award in 1990, the award for Outstanding Leadership in Environmental Education by the Ontario Society for Environmental Education in 1996, and in November 2005 was made an Officer of the Order of Canada in recognition of her "decades of leadership in the Canadian environmental movement".

-In April 2006, May announced her resignation as the Sierra Club's executive director in order to seek the leadership of the Green Party of Canada.
-As one of her last major acts she participated in a poll of experts that determined that Progressive Conservative Brian Mulroney was Canada's "greenest" Prime Minister for an award presented by Corporate Knights magazine.
-For her prominent role in this initiative, May took some criticism from commentators and environmentalists.

-Upon leaving the Sierra Club, Board President Louise Comeau noted, "Elizabeth has led the Club at the national level from its infancy to the enormously effective entity it is today, she was also instrumental in supporting development of the Sierra Youth Coalition, the Atlantic Canada Chapter and other Sierra Club chapters and local grassroots groups."
+In April 2006, May announced her resignation as the Sierra Club's executive director.
+Upon leaving the Sierra Club, Board President Louise Comeau noted, "Elizabeth has led the Club at the national level from its infancy to the enormously effective entity it is today."